kode4food/ale/docstring/cond.md

   [:else     "was in between"      ])
 ```

 In this case, _"was in between"_ will be returned.
-The reason that this works is because the `:else` keyword, like all keywords, evaluates to truthy.
+The reason that this works is that the `:else` keyword, like all keywords, evaluates to truthy.